Kidoz-SDK/KIDOZ_Air_SDK_Example/README.md

 The sample application `KidozSdkSampleApp` containes the `KidozSdkAir.ane` file which is the `Android Native Extension (ANE)` for KIDOZ SDK, this file should be downloaded and copied to your project to integrate the KIDOZ SDK.

 ###Running the sample app

+1. Download / Clone the `KidozSdkSampleApp`
-Add it to Flash® Builder™® 4.7 and run it as mobile android application on Device.
-(Only `Google Android` Target platform And `On Device` Launch method is supported).
+2. Add it to your Flash® Builder™®
+3. Run the application as a mobile android application (Only `Google Android` Target platform And `On Device` Launch method is supported).

 </br>